Chris Rea: Guitars

 Rea's first guitar was a Höfner V3 or 173 which he bought in a second-hand shop because, at the time, there were not that many shops in Middlesbrough where one could purchase a guitar.
 He played the V3 until 1979, although, by Rea's reckoning, it was a "dreadful guitar with an appalling action, but playing slide it didn't matter".
 During his career the guitar most associated with him was a 1962 Fender Stratocaster which he called "Pinky".
 Rea bought the instrument after seeing a Ry Cooder concert at the City Hall in Newcastle.
-The guitar once was submerged in water for three months and was more mellow in sound compared to the classic hard Stratocaster sound.
-Since 2002 Dancing Down the Stony Road, his main guitar was an Italia Maranello he named "Bluey".
+The guitar was once submerged in water for a prolonged time, which made it more mellow in sound compared to the classic hard Stratocaster sound.
+Since 2002 Dancing Down the Stony Road, his main guitar was an Italia Maranello which he named "Bluey".

 Filmography

-One of his childhood dreams was to become a film writer and film music composer.
-Rea wrote the title track and music score for the 1993 drama film Soft Top Hard Shoulder.
+One of Rea's childhood dreams was to become a film writer and film music composer.
+He wrote the title track and music score for the 1993 drama film Soft Top Hard Shoulder.
 He wrote and produced the 1996 film La Passione, partially inspired by Rea's childhood experience of falling in love with motor racing and F1 Ferrari's driver Wolfgang von Trips.
 Rea was the lead actor in the 1999 comedy film Parting Shots, alongside Felicity Kendal, John Cleese, Bob Hoskins and Joanna Lumley.
 Rea, ironically, played a character who was told that cancer gave him six weeks to live and decided to kill those people who had badly affected his life.
 Afterwards, two feature-length films were made for the Santo Spirito Blues project, just "so that I could do the music".

 References in lyrics

-Rea has acknowledged that several of his songs were "born out of Middlesbrough", his hometown.
-The verse "I'm standing by a river, but the water doesn't flow / It boils with every poison you can think of" from "The Road to Hell", the songs "Steel River" which refers to a nickname for the River Tees, and "Windy Town, reflect Rea's feelings about the industrial decline of Middlesbrough and the re-development of the town centre while he was out of the country touring through the years:
+Rea acknowledged that several of his songs were "born out of Middlesbrough", his hometown.
+The verse "I'm standing by a river, but the water doesn't flow / It boils with every poison you can think of" from "The Road to Hell", the songs "Steel River" which refers to a nickname for the River Tees, and "Windy Town", reflect Rea's feelings about the industrial decline of Middlesbrough and the re-development of the town centre while he was out of the country touring through the years:

 I went back to see my father after my mother had died and [they] had knocked the whole place down.
 I'd been gone three years, hard touring in Europe.
 I literally went to drive somewhere that wasn't there.
 It was like a sci-fi movie.
 The Middlesbrough I knew, it's as if there was a war there 10 years ago.

 I miss the bits of Middlesbrough that aren't there any more.
 It's very hard to accept that Ayresome Park no longer exists.
 I know I sound very old when I say things like that.
 Those terraced streets are no longer there.
 But I miss the old character of the place, the guys with the fruit barrows and all that.